4teamwork/ftw.downloadtoken/README.rst

 ``ftw.downloadtoken`` allows you to grant temporary access to a specific download-able content.

-You can send a email containing a url with token to one or multiple recipients.
+- You can send a email containing a url with token to one or multiple recipients.

+- Tokens are valid for 7 days.

+- By default ``ftw.downloadtoken`` works on `File` with the primaryField 'file'.

+- Expired download tokens will be removed automatically on every new generated download token.

 Usage
 =====

-To be defined...
+Click the document action "Send download link".
+Enter one or more email addresses.
+Send link to recipients.

 Compatibility